 Management (with JHSC or HSR/worker involvement) assesses workplace violence hazards/risks in all jobs in the workplace.
-The risks of workplace violence will be reassessed at least annually and as often as necessary whenever new jobs are created, or job descriptions or circumstances are substantially changed.
+The risks of workplace violence will be reassessed as often as necessary whenever new jobs are created, or job descriptions or circumstances are substantially changed.